wavemaker/docs/learn/how-tos/setting-blob-filename.md

 </wm-anchor>
 ```

 Preview the application and check the functionality.
-This was when downloading a blob file from a Data Table will have the same name as when the file was uploaded.
+With this, when downloading a blob from a Data Table will have the same name when the file was uploaded.